 This restaurant is one of the gastronomic references in Braga and it is located in the historic centre.
-The host is Ricardo Pereira, and he says that he’s “the best in hospitality and in the art of excellent service”.
+The host is Ricardo Pereira and he says he’s “the best in hospitality and in the art of excellent service”.

-The cuisine is mainly traditional, though you will find some international gastronomy dishes.
+The cuisine is mainly traditional even though you will find some international gastronomy dishes.
 You can taste wine from the different Portuguese wine regions.

 This vegetarian restaurant has a diverse gastronomic offer inspired by the various flavours the vegetarian cuisine has.
 Aside from being a restaurant, Anjo Verde is also a cultural space where you can sometimes see exhibitions and hear classical music once a month.